 Aussies warned not to travel to US

-With only a couple of days before Americans head to the polls, Australians are being warned to steer clear of the USA due to concerns about possible civil unrest connected to the election.
+With only a couple of hours before results from the US election are known, Australians are being warned to steer clear of the USA.

-The Department of Foreign Affairs and Trade issued a warning to Australians on Friday not to travel to the United States - citing a "potential for violence" in the coming days and weeks.
+The Department of Foreign Affairs and Trade updated its advice saying there was a potential for violence in the coming days and weeks.

-There are already restrictions on leaving Australia due to COVID-19 - so it would be pretty hard to get to the States anyway - but the additional warning makes for bleak reading.
+Foreign Minister Marise Payne's office said the warning against travel was already in place because of COVID-19 - with similar warnings in place for all nations - and the only change is a mention of the US election this week.

 The department said there was a significant risk to travellers due to protests, terrorism and COVID-19.